RichardLindeberg/RichardLindeberg.github.io/_posts/2016-09-20-Eventsourcing-Part-2.markdown

     public string EMail { get; }
 }
 ```
-You should make them with equality comparer and imutable but in C# it takes up to much space, so it's only imutable here.
+You should make them with equality comparer and immutable but in C# it takes up to much space, so it's only immutable here.

 Now we have an event that can be handled by our object.
 But we need and object!